 Community First Responder registration

-Defibrillators in the workplace should be registered with St John.
+Defibrillators in the workplace should be registered with St John’s Community First Responder program.
 This enables the St John State Operations Centre who take all the triple zero emergency ambulance calls, to direct first responders, to the location of a defibrillator in the case of a sudden cardiac arrest.